segni-tafesse/ethio_agri_smart/lib/data/Pumpkin.md

 Native Area: Pumpkins are believed to have originated in North America, with Native Americans cultivating them for centuries.

 Toxicity: Pumpkins are not considered toxic, and their flesh is safe for consumption.
-# How to growPumpkin?
+# How to growPumpkin
     Here are some steps to grow pumpkin:

 1. Choose a suitable location: Select a sunny spot in your garden with well-draining soil.
 Ensure there is ample space for the sprawling pumpkin vines to grow.